apache/incubator-resilientdb/hnsw_orm_test/README.md

 (venv) python search.py
 ```

-## Interaction:
-Enter a query like blockchain consensus or vector search.
-The system will return the most relevant documents along with their ResilientDB Transaction IDs.

 ## Configuration Notes
 - Model: By default, this project uses prajjwal1/bert-tiny (128 dim) to ensure low memory usage and stability.
 You can change this in config.py.
-- Determinism: The indexer forces OMP_NUM_THREADS=1 to guarantee that all replicas build the exact same HNSW graph structure.
+- Determinism: The indexer forces OMP_NUM_THREADS=1 to guarantee that all replicas build the same HNSW graph structure.

 ## Troubleshooting
 - ModuleNotFoundError: If you see this error, you likely forgot to activate the virtual environment.
 Run source ```~/ResDB-ORM/venv/bin/activate```.
-- process Killed / OOM: If your process gets killed, ensure you are not running indexer.py and search.py simultaneously if your memory is limited (< 8GB).
+- process Killed / OOM: If your process gets killed, ensure you are not running indexer.py and search.py simultaneously if your WSL memory is limited (< 8GB).
 Stop the indexer (Ctrl+C) before running the search.
 - Connection Error: Ensure ResilientDB is running (```./start_kv_service.sh```).